sroze/kubernetes-vamp-router/README.md

 - `INSECURE_CLUSTER`: If the value is `true`, then the SSL certification won't be checked.
 This should be used for development purposes only!

+## Where to run these containers?

+You have to run them on a machine which is in the cluster network and have kube-proxy running.
+The easiest way is to run them on a node of your cluster but running them outside just requires you to configure the networking and install kube-proxy.